 the North Sea.
 Our bike path gets better and the landscapes that surround us

-get more stunning as we approach Hard and Bregenz.
+get more stunning as we approach Austria's most easterly city, Bregenz.
 Shaded bikeways lead us past

 lovely marinas and fields blanketed with flowers.
 We'll admire boats sailing on